where to stay in Tokyo

 2. whether you arrive in HND (Haneda) or NRT (Narita), or by rail (e.g. from Kyoto/Osaka)

-• If you are arriving in HND, Shinagawa is the closest area to the airport with decent selection of hotels, hence it may be more convenient.
-Also, there are a number of less expensive hotels between Haneda and Shinagawa, Kamata and Omori, for example.
-On the other hand, if you are arriving in Narita, Asakusa or Ueno is way more convenient.
+• If you are arriving in HND, Shinagawa is the closest area from the airport with decent selection of hotels, hence it may be more convenient.
+Also, there are a number of less expensive hotels between Haneda and Shinagawa, in Kamata and Omori, for example.
+On the other hand, if you are arriving in Narita, Asakusa or Ueno is way closer, and Shinagawa is a bit too far.

-• It also depends on the time you arrive at the airport.
-If you arrive late at night, and you have heavy luggage or with a baby, you might just want to take a cab, which case, the closer to the airport the better.
+• It may also depend on the time you arrive at the airport.
+If you arrive late at night, with heavy luggage or with a baby, you might just want to take a cab, which case, the closer to the airport the better.

-• If you are to get on the bullet train, near Tokyo station, Shiodome/Shinbashi, or Shinagawa (for heading to western Japan including Osaka and Kyoto) are more convenient than Ikebukuro, Shinjuku and Shibuya.
+• If you are to get on/off the bullet train, near Tokyo station, Shiodome/Shinbashi, or Shinagawa (for heading to western Japan including Osaka and Kyoto) are more convenient than Ikebukuro, Shinjuku and Shibuya.

 3. where in Tokyo you want to spend your time in